SYNOVA-LABS/ADA/Models/readme.md

 # ADA Models

-This directory contains language and speech models used by the Advanced Digital Agent system. thes are the local models
+This directory contains Local Models like for language and speech models used by the Advanced Digital Agent system.

 ## Overview